microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge00.md

 ## Pre-requisites

-**- Make sure that you have joined Teams group for this track.
+**Make sure that you have joined Teams group for this track.
 The first person on your team at your table should create a new channel in this Team with your team name.**

 ## Introduction

-**Goal**
-Build a patient search web app frontend application with a serverless event-driven backend.
+**Goal** is to complete all pre-requisites needed to finish all challenges.

 ## Description